decision-labs/spacialdb-devcenter/pages/Routing-Introduction.md

     $ wget -O map.osm http://api.openstreetmap.org/api/0.6/map?bbox=13.415677,52.517816,13.420215,52.520088

 Then simply run `osm2pgrouting` with the downloaded data.
 You can get the information about your database by running `spacialdb list` on the command-line.
 The file named `mapconfig.xml` is shipped with `osm2pgrouting`.
 It contains tag names that will be imported into the routing database.
-Read more about `osm2pgrouting`.
+Learn  more about `osm2pgrouting` from this great [[workshop|http://workshop.pgrouting.org/]].

- here: [[http://workshop.pgrouting.org/chapters/osm2pgrouting.html]].
 Use you database connection parameters to run:

 ```console
 # SPACIALDB_USER=username